">

 The common misconception that scientists tried to hide a decline in global temperatures is false.
 The decline in tree-ring growth is plainly discussed in the publicly available scientific literature.
 The divergence in tree-ring growth does not change the fact that we are currently observing many lines of evidence for global warming.
 The obsessive focus on a misquote taken out of context, doesn't change the scientific case that human-caused climate change is real.

-Last updated on 7 July 2015 by MichaelK.
+Last updated on 21 April 2024 by John Mason.
 View Archives

 Printable Version | Offline PDF Version | Link to this page